iabraham/bioe205/lectures/lec06/index.md

 ## Wrap up

-A this point, it might be instructive to take a minute and recall that we remarked in [Lecture 01](/lectures/lec01#frequency_domain_vs_time_domain) that signals admit equivalent time and frequency domain representations and referred to this
+At this point, it might be instructive to take a minute and recall that we remarked in [Lecture 01](/lectures/lec01#frequency_domain_vs_time_domain) that signals admit equivalent time and frequency domain representations and referred to this